kamalarieff/portfolio-eleventy/src/posts/typing-steno-on-moonlander.md

 ## QMK

 The only way to get better is to do it a lot.
-This means that you type in steno for everything from git commits and Slack messages to documentation and thank you emails.
+This means that you write in steno for everything from git commits and Slack messages to documentation and thank you emails.
 The keyboard needs to seamlessly switch between normal mode and steno mode.
 There is a [stenography config](https://docs.qmk.fm/#/feature_stenography) for this in QMK but I wasn't too sure if it worked with my Moonlander due to this disclaimer:

 > Note: Due to hardware limitations you may not be able to run both a virtual serial port and mouse emulation at the same time.